alirezaabbaszadeh/RL-lookback-LeadLag-signature/docs/repro.md

 - If plotting fails (no display/matplotlib), artifacts still generate; plots are optional.
 - Some advanced features (RL training) require extra dependencies like `stable-baselines3`.
   Install with `pip install -r requirements-rl.txt` if you plan to run RL.
+- Binary compatibility (NumPy/Pandas): use the provided Conda env (`python=3.10`) or pin to the versions in `requirements.txt`/`requirements-kaggle.txt`.
+Mixing a new Python release with older wheels is the most common cause of `numpy.dtype size changed` errors.
+- Optional dependencies and skipped tests:
+  - Install `iisignature` to enable signature-specific unit tests (e.g., `pip install iisignature` or `conda install -c conda-forge iisignature`).
+  - Install the RL stack (`pip install -r requirements-rl.txt`) to enable SB3-related tests.
+  - Rerun `pytest -q` after installing to confirm previously skipped tests now execute.
 - Tests:

 ```